Super Easy Baked Pumpkin Spice Donuts

 The best part is that they are incredibly easy to make.
 If you’re a pumpkin spice lover, you’re going to absolutely LOVE these donuts.

 When it comes to donuts, we are connoisseurs.
-While we can go gaga over a maple bacon donut, there’s something truly special about the simplicity about this pumpkin spice donut.
+While we can go gaga over a maple bacon donut, there’s something truly special about the simplicity of this pumpkin spice donut.
 It’s sweet and flavourful.
 You don’t need a fancy donut maker either, you can just use a simple donut pan.
 After you’ve baked these donuts, you dip them in butter and then you sugar them!
+Firstly, make sure you scroll down to get the full recipe to print it out.

 There you have it!
 Now that you have added this delicious baked pumpkin spice donut recipe to your arsenal, you’re ready to rock.